 At long last, learning is starting to equate with earning.
 Teachers, particularly in the fields of mathematics and science, as well as in early childhood education, remain in high demand.
 Considerable government HECS-HELP study incentives in these categories provide all the more reason to get involved in the education sector.

-Start your journey with a Bachelor of Education (Secondary Mathematics) or a combined Bachelor of Science/Bachelor of Teaching.
+Start your journey with a Bachelor of Education (Secondary) (Mathematics) or a combined Bachelor of Education (Primary).

 Median starting salary – $51,000